josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 <Update date="9/28/24">

 I left out that Matt's demands included the alternative option for WP Engine to "pay" in contribution hours; i.e., instead of cash, they could just donate employee work hours to WordPress.
-I didn't feel this was important, since ultimately it all shakes out the same (ha), but I suppose it's relevant information.
+I didn't feel this was important, since ultimately it all shakes out the same—it's an identical sum of money that WP Engine is paying, one way or the other—but I suppose it's relevant information.

 </Update>